devinvegas/simple_market_maker/HYPERLIQUID_IMPLEMENTATION.md

 ### 2. Optional Data Feeds

-Just like Bybit can use Binance as an optional data feed, Hyperliquid can use Bybit:
+Just like Bybit can use Binance as an optional data feed, Hyperliquid can use Binance:

-- **Hyperliquid + Bybit**: Use Bybit market data for additional signals
+- **Hyperliquid + Binance**: Use Binance market data for additional signals
 - **Hyperliquid only**: Use only Hyperliquid data

 ### 3. Symbol Agnostic